ShareKM/KMAP-M/kmap2020/kmap.c/README.md

      ```matlab
      kfit_srtm(tac, w, scant, blood, wblood, dk, pinit, plb, pub, psens, maxit, td)
      ```

+### 4. **MEX Files for Parallel Computing**

+### Why OpenMP (OMP) is Used

+OpenMP (OMP) is also employed in several MEX files to leverage parallel processing with multiple threads, significantly speeding up the time activity curve fitting process when working with a large number of image voxels.
+By default, the OMP-enabled MEX files are used for better performance.
+However, non-OMP versions are also available for users who prefer or require single-threaded execution, as provided above.

 ### MEX Files for TAC Fitting with OpenMP Parallel Processing
 0. **Inputs and Outputs**
    All the input and output variables are the same for different models